 - The display is readable in bright sunlight

 - Precise, fast and “nice” vario

 - Built to last

-The Volirium P1 smartvario combines the most sensitive pressure sensors in the market with a state-of-the-art flight computer in a compact, purpose-built package.
+The Volirium P1 is a smartvario, combining the most sensitive pressure sensors in the market with a state-of-the-art flight computer in a compact, purpose-built package.
 Its software is newly designed and developed, focusing on ease-of-use and manual-free operation.

 Easy to use

 Pilots should enjoy their flights, and not have to worry about technology.
 This thought is at the core of the Volirium P1’s development: We built a vario that is very powerful, yet very easy to use.
 Both on the ground and in the air, we use technology to make your life truly easier.
 Here are just a few examples:

 - A modern user interface that uses the concepts found on other mobile devices, like smartphones and tablets.
 This way you will feel immediately at home and know how to operate the P1.

 - Automatic updates over WiFi: Connect your vario to any WiFi, and you’ll be immediately notified if we have released new software for it.
 In the near future, we’ll be using this mechanism also for airspaces, flight data and more.

 - After each flight, the flight’s track is stored in an IGC file, the standard format for uploading flights to online contests, competitions and flight logs.
 But for a quick peek, the flight is also available as a Google Earth file, you can take a look at your track right away.